avalongxing/avalongxing.github.io/_pages/cv.md

 * Convert BNN-based image classifier into the digital circuit using Verilog.

 New control project in Europe
-* Use C++ to simulate the control process of a CNN accelerator.
-* Design a systolic-array architecture prototype for functional verification.
+* Design a CDMA controller for the Harvard-architecture-based convolutional accelerator.
-* Convert the control process of the systolic-array-based CNN accelerator into the digital circuit using Verilog, and then guarantee the correctness of the internal connection between the control module and the computation module (done by a postdoc colleague).
+* Design a Fetcher module to fetch different instructions from instruction sets, and then coordinate operations needed in the weight-stationary systolic array.

 Master Thesis Project： A New Logarithmic Quantization Technique and Corresponding Processing Element Design for CNN Accelerators
 * Software part: Propose a new quantization method named JLQ that performs well when the bit width of the